VinceSMC/sandbox/guidelines/01-structures.md

 <a id="exterior"></a>
 <br>**🧷 Exterior & Interior**
 <br>Exteriors should clearly communicate each structure’s purpose through its silhouette, palette, entrance, and a few recognizable themed details.
-Structures should be integrated into their surroundings using paths, steps, foliage, and small props rather than placed on flat, empty plots.
+Structures should be integrated into their surroundings using paths, steps, foliage, terrain and small props rather than placed on flat, empty plots.
 Interiors should remain compact, open, and gameplay-focused: the main NPC or interactive feature should be easy to access within the structure.
 Interior materials and decorations should continue the exterior theme and reinforce the structure’s purpose.